aliibsin/Banana/README.md

 </div>
 <br/>

 Banana is a full-stack web application inspired by Asana.
 Users can create projects and tasks and follow their life cycle from start to finish.
-You can access the live version of the website [here](https://banana-asana.herokuapp.com/#/).

 ## Technologies Used